Jezdufourq/Senti-Stock/README.md

 There are three public APIs which are used for this application.
 They are the Twitter v1.1 search API, ParallelDots v4 API and the TradingView search API.

+# Project Overview
+The details of the project and the architecture which was used can be found under n9960651 Assignment 2.pdf